APPLE AFTER APPLE AFTER APPLE (2019)

 Curator: Simona Nastac

-Work documented and video edited by: Marius Siminiceanu and Ovidiu Ungureanu
+Work documented by: Marius Siminiceanu and Ovidiu Ungureanu

 Text written by Simona Nastac